tremo123/Ogar-unlimited/README.md

  31. client configs

 ### Note:
 Please note that this is updated very frequently and you should check for updates every week.
 I added an update system but It needs to be initialized by you (because I don't think it is the right thing to do, updating without your consent).
 Also you may copy this and modify it just please give some credit to the hard working dev team, that is all I care.
-Another note is that I am sometimes terrible in my grammar (I still cannot spell potato out loud).
-If there is an issue, please notify me.
-If there is something you want in this, just make a pull request.

 ### DO NOT BUY OGAR UL!
 If you've purchased a copy of Ogar UL, you just got scammed.
 It is open source which means it is FREE. yes FREE!
 So if you paid any money, well, too bad.

+### DO NOT DOWNLOAD THIRD PARTY VERSIONS OF OGAR UL!
+All those youtube videos about bots, DO NOT download what they tell you to download.
+It COULD be a virus.
+Pretty much all bot videos are copyrighting OgarUL.

 ### DO not get from other sources
 If you got ogarUL from anywhere besides github, DELETE IT IMMEDIATLY!!!
 Those might be bundled with viruses and other things.
 Remember you are running this probably from `sudo`.
 Get the github one here: https://github.com/AJS-development/Ogar-unlimited

 ### How do I install plugins from the official library?
 the official library is here: https://github.com/AJS-development/OgarUL-Plugin-Library